athomasq/athomasq.github.io/navigation/bio-2.md

 &nbsp; &nbsp; I realized that a career in physics academia was not for me.
 After graduating, I was accepted into India's top business school IIM-A (I believe I ranked #1 in the entrance exam; <0.2% acceptance rate again), but decided not to go.
 Instead, I joined a Japanese hedge fund, Simplex Asset Management.

-&nbsp; &nbsp; **Simplex.**
+**Simplex.**
-Simplex, headquartered in Tokyo, is one of Asia's oldest and largest quant hedge funds, with several billion dollars under management.
+&nbsp; &nbsp; Simplex, headquartered in Tokyo, is one of Asia's oldest and largest quant hedge funds, with several billion dollars under management.
 I joined them as employee #7, and helped build most of their core trading systems.
 I started as a programmer and quant analyst, then became a junior trader, and eventually, senior portfolio manager and head of all non-Japan investments.
 While at Simplex, I built one of the earliest high-frequency-trading systems in the industry, for automated quant trading of the US Treasury market.

-I was an excellent trader, and delivered strong absolute returns at a high Sharpe ratio.
+&nbsp; &nbsp; I was an excellent trader, and delivered strong absolute returns at a high Sharpe ratio.
 My best trade at Simplex was my last one: I exited all my positions at the high-water mark in 2007, just before the global financial crisis of 2008.
 I then quit my hedge fund job and moved to Toronto, looking for new challenges.

-&nbsp; &nbsp; **Quandl.**
+**Quandl.**
-A few years later, I started Quandl with my friend and co-founder Tammer Kamel.
+&nbsp; &nbsp; A few years later, I started Quandl with my friend and co-founder Tammer Kamel.
 We set out to solve a well-known problem: there’s an enormous amount of valuable data in the world, but it’s fragmented and intractable: hard to find and hard to use.
 We built technology to aggregate and harmonize millions of datasets from thousands of sources, all in a single data marketplace with a uniform, powerful API.

-Quandl pioneered the category of "alternative data for finance" -- datasets of great value to professional investors, but previously unused (and often unknown).
+&nbsp; &nbsp; Quandl pioneered the category of "alternative data for finance" -- datasets of great value to professional investors, but previously unused (and often unknown).
 Our alt data was used by a majority of the world's top hedge funds, asset managers, fintechs, and investment banks, serving millions of downloads and powering billions in investment decisions.

-I wore many hats at Quandl: heading all things data; raising $20M in venture capital from blue-chip Silicon Valley investors; managing (at various times) finance, marketing, sales and ops; recruiting and team-building; and perhaps most importantly, setting culture and vision.
+&nbsp; &nbsp; I wore many hats at Quandl: heading all things data; raising $20M in venture capital from blue-chip Silicon Valley investors; managing (at various times) finance, marketing, sales and ops; recruiting and team-building; and perhaps most importantly, setting culture and vision.

-Quandl was acquired by Nasdaq in 2018, in a substantial and successful exit.
+&nbsp; &nbsp; Quandl was acquired by Nasdaq in 2018, in a substantial and successful exit.
 Tammer and I stayed on to run the business for a while longer, before moving on.

+**Free Agent.**
-&nbsp; &nbsp; **Free Agent.** I've been a free agent for the last few years.
+&nbsp; &nbsp; I've been a free agent for the last few years.
 I'm an active and successful angel investor in early-stage tech startups (40+ portfolio copmanies, 25% blended IRR, meaningful DPI).
 I also write Pivotal, a highly-regarded newsletter on data, investing and startups, with over 5000 subscribers.
 I advise a small and select group of firms (both tech startups and investment managers), and I serve on private-company boards.

+**And More.**
-&nbsp; &nbsp; **And More.**  I'm insatiably curious, and a lifelong learner-doer.
+&nbsp; &nbsp; I'm insatiably curious, and a lifelong learner-doer.
 In parallel with my professional adventures, I keep busy with lots of hobbies, pursuits, side-projects and weekend exploits.
 I used to run a poem-a-day mail server in the late 90s with over 5000 subscribers.
 I played tournament Scrabble and reached expert level (1600).
 I used to hike and bike, but do less of that now.
 I'm a solid tennis player (4.0), and getting into distance swimming and weight-training (kettlebells).
 I volunteer.

-I'm a very good amateur photographer.
+&nbsp; &nbsp; I'm a very good amateur photographer.
 I have a large collection of tabletop (Euro-strategy) board games.
 I listen to a vast range of music (but not the popular stuff I'm afraid).
 I play multiple instruments, not very well.
 I'm a really good cook.
 I read non-stop, on everything under the sun.
 I've travelled a bit, and even written a travel guide.
 I think I'm unusually well-informed on a very wide range of topics: history, science, art, language, music, literature, you name it.
 I'm interested in everything.

-I currently live in Toronto with my family, 7000 books, and 3 pianos.  <span style="color: white;">Also, I know how to use an Oxford comma.</span>
+&nbsp; &nbsp; I currently live in Toronto with my family, 7000 books, and 3 pianos.  <span style="color: white;">Also, I know how to use an Oxford comma.</span>

 ----